-Mr. Siu Chun Pong Raymond (蕭鎮邦) has been appointed as the company secretary of the Company on 18 June 2019.
+Mr. Siu Chun Pong Raymond (蕭鎮邦) ("Mr. Siu") has been appointed as the company secretary of the Company on 18 June 2019.

-Mr. Siu, aged 41, has been a practising solicitor of The High Court of Hong Kong since 2005.
-Mr. Siu has over 15 years of practical experience in corporate finance and regulatory compliance.
+Mr. Siu, aged 42, has been a practising solicitor of The High Court of Hong Kong since 2005.
+Mr. Siu has over 16 years of practical experiences in corporate finance and regulatory compliance.
 He is the founder and the senior partner of Raymond Siu & Lawyers.
 Mr. Siu graduated from The University of Hong Kong with a Bachelor of Laws degree and University College London with a Master of Laws degree.